TejasBN28/Advanced-Physical-Design-using-OpenLANE-Sky130/README.md

 ### vi.
 Signoff
  In this step, Physical verifiction is performed, i.e., DRC and LVS.
 ALso, Timing Verification i.e., Static Timing Analysis (STA) is to verify the clock frequency.

+## 1.3 Getting Familiar With OpenLANE and Sky130

 ### What is OpenLANE?
 OpenLANE is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-Extractor and custom methodology scripts for design exploration and optimization.
 It is a tool started for true open source tape-out experience and comes with APACHE version 2.0 .
 The goal of OpenLANE is to produce clean GDSII without any human intervention.
 OpenLANE is tuned for Skywater 130nm open-source PDK and can be used to produce hard macros and chips